 In 1994, Adil was admitted to a college in the US.
 While studying in America, Adil worked on campus earning minimum wage – $4.25 per hour at the time – and saved money by not having a car and living in small one-room apartments for many years.
 Adil worked throughout the school year and every summer.

 After graduation, Adil went to work full-time, while also earning his Ph.D., and eventually established his own small business.
-Working with local developers, Adil helped revitalize abandoned and foreclosed homes throughout North Dayton, reducing crime and lifting property values and hope along the way.
+Working with local developers, Adil helped revitalize abandoned and foreclosed homes and commercial buildings throughout Dayton, reducing crime and lifting property values and hope along the way.

 Adil continued to challenge himself and learn new skills and industries, and co-founded a transportation and logistics company in Dayton, which grew from just two trucks to twenty trucks in just three years – creating 30 local jobs.
 This experience gives Adil unique insight to make sure Dayton capitalizes on its geographical advantage at the intersection of I-70 and I-75.
 Without doubt our region would benefit from having an elected official who is not a career politician but has real skills, experience and education in the biggest sectors of local economy – be it education, transportation and logistics, healthcare and technology.